A breakthrough in breast cancer diagnostic imaging

 3. When will a device which is usable for humans be ready?

-The Imagio™ breast imaging system – opto-acoustic fused with ultrasound (OA/US) – is currently CE marked in Europe with commercial delivery of the product expected mid-2017.
-The Imagio™ OA/US breast imaging system is currently being processed through the U.S. FDA system of approval.
-That approval is expected early 2018 with sales in the U.S. immediately after approval.
+The Imagio® Breast Imaging System – opto-acoustic fused with ultrasound (OA/US) – is currently CE marked in Europe with commercial delivery of the product expected during the first half of 2019.
+The Imagio® OA/US Breast Imaging System is currently being processed through the U.S. FDA system of approval.
+That approval is expected by year-end 2019 with sales in the U.S. immediately after approval.

 4. What is the pathway for regulatory approval?